 According to the relevant literature, there are no known side effects from consuming L-theanine.

 In fact, the Food and Drug Administration has classified theanine as a generally recognized as safe (GRAS) dietary ingredient.
 Moreover, teas that contain L-theanine like green tea or black tea are safe to drink.
-Plus, teas boast a handful of health benefits so are always a great addition to your routine.
+Plus, these teas boast a handful of health benefits, so they’re always a great addition to your routine.

-Before you go brew a pot of tea, keep in mind that a single cup delivers roughly 20 mg of L-theanine.
-However, most studies have demonstrated a clinically effective daily dose of 200 mg.
-For this reason, supplementing theanine is recommended for maximum results.
+Before you brew a pot of tea, keep in mind that a single cup delivers roughly 20 mllligrams of L-theanine.
+However, most studies have demonstrated a clinically effective daily dose of 200 milligrams.
+For this reason, supplementing with theanine is recommended for maximum results.

-If you’re looking for a supplement that contains theanine, ensure that it has a clinically effective dosage.
-HUM’s Calm Sweet Calm contains 200mg of l-theanine as well as the adaptogen ashwagandha, which helps manage the stress hormone cortisol.
-If you also want to boost metabolism and reduce cravings, try HUM’s Counter Cravings, which contains 200mg of l-theanine to increase relaxation.
+If you’re looking for a supplement that contains L-theanine, ensure that it has a clinically effective dosage.
+HUM’s Ashwagandha Calm (formerly known as Calm Sweet Calm) contains 200 milligrams of L-theanine as well as the adaptogen ashwagandha, which helps manage the stress hormone cortisol.
+If you also want to boost metabolism and reduce cravings, try HUM’s Counter Cravings, which contains 200 milligrams of L-theanine to increase relaxation.

-L-theanine is an amino acid with a strong reputation for helping people feel calm and relaxed.
+L-theanine is an amino acid with a solid reputation for helping people feel calm and relaxed.
 Unlike its prescription counterparts, theanine can provide stress relief without causing drowsiness.
-Numerous studies confirm theanine’s influence on mood and cognition.
+Numerous studies confirm L-theanine’s beneficial influence on mood and cognition.
 Thus, experts regard it as a safe and effective solution for stress.
-Since results require higher amounts of L-theanine, supplements are the way to go.
+Since results require higher amounts of L-theanine than green tea or black tea can typically provide on their own, L-theanine supplements are a safe and effective way to go.